Spay or Neuter

 Scheduling

-We recommend spaying or neutering your pet at 6 months of age.
-This may vary slightly depending on your situation.
+In general, we do not recommend early spay or neuter for client-owned pets.
 By 6 months, your pet should have matured enough to handle anesthesia more safely and have lost all of its deciduous (baby) teeth.
 If there are retained teeth, we can extract them at the time of surgery.
 Waiting until 6 months may prevent the need to put your pet under anesthesia twice (once for surgery; once for extractions).
-After 6 months, the chances your pet will go through a heat cycle or develop behavioral changes increase.

 For more information on surgeries in our clinic click here.